Sheriff suspended over Florida high school massacre sues to get job back

 The lawsuit added that Israel, who has faced criticism from parents of students killed at the high school, is “entitled to reinstatement as Broward County sheriff.”

 Reuters could not immediately reach Israel’s attorney, Ben Kuehne, by phone on Thursday.

-The governor’s office did not immediately respond to a request for comment.
+DeSantis, aside from rebuking Israel after the shooting at the high school in Parkland, about 40 miles (60 km) north of Miami, has also criticized his handling of a 2017 mass shooting at a Fort Lauderdale airport by a gunman who killed five people.

+“It is lamentable that Scott Israel refuses to be held accountable for his actions and continues to hold disregard for the law,” DeSantis spokeswoman Helen Aguirre Ferre said in a statement.

 The filing of the lawsuit could set the stage for the political battle over Israel’s suspension to play out in court instead of the state legislature, which has authority to review the governor’s action.